FAQ I – The Macroregions

 A: There is no weighting, which would assume subjective characteristics, but the preceding logical order of the Standards.
 In other words, the secondary Standard is evaluated only if and after the primary Standard, which is dichotomous, is respected.

 A: Yes, not just the access policy.
 The access, confirmation and development procedures are meritocratic.
-The merit-based procedure permanently entails compliance with the Standards or non-compliance with the Standards and overcoming the appropriate Procedures and therefore inclusion or self-exclusion.
+The merit-based procedure permanently entails compliance with the Standards or non-compliance with the Standards and the overcoming of the appropriate Procedures and therefore inclusion or self-exclusion.

 Q: What is the mandatory standard for all managers of the Mediterranean Macroregion?

-A: The mandatory Standard for all Managers is to promptly and precisely check the emails in which a reply is requested, communicating the results of the activities properly carried out to ensure permanent communication.
+A: The mandatory Standard for all Managers is to promptly and precisely check the e-mails in which a reply is requested, communicating the results of the activities properly carried out to ensure permanent communication.